creitve/deploy-toolkit/README.md

 #### Usage

-1. Specify default settings in `config.yml`
+1. Specify these settings in `config.yml`
   - release_name: 4.3.8
   - project_path: /local/path/to/project/cscart
-  - servers config
+  - server config

 2. Run `dep prepare development` to create a ZIP archive for development environment
-3. Run `dep deploy development` to deploy code to the server.
+3. Run `dep deploy development` to deploy code to the servers.

 #### Functions description

 ###### prepare

+- create a zip archive of the project.

-This function used for create zip archive release from project directory to local `./deploy` directory.
+This function will create a zip archive from project directory at the `./deploy` directory.
+Environment is supplied via a parameter.
-Function use command line argument to define environment.

- - create zip archive of project.

 ###### deploy-clear

-This function can be used for deploy full code and full database.
+This function can be used to deploy an entire project, both code and database.
-Follow steps are applied:
+It will perform the following actions:

- - remove all files in to `{{deploy_path}}`
+ - remove all files in `{{deploy_path}}`
  - restore archive `release-{{release_name}}.zip` from local `./deploy` directory
  - restore dump `release-{{release_name}}.sql.gz` from local `./deploy` directory
  - clear cache

 ###### deploy

-This function can be used for deploy part of code and small changes in database.
+This function can be used to deploy minor code changes and database migrations.
-Follow steps are applied:
+It will:

  - restore archive `release-{{release_name}}.zip` from local `./deploy` directory.
- - run `phinx migrate` on server.
+ - run `phinx migrate` on the servers.
  - clear cache.

 #### Tasks description

 ###### clear

-Delete all files and directories from deploy directory, exclude `vendor` directory.
+Delete all files and directories from the deploy directory, excluding `vendor` directory.

 ###### deploy:prepare

-Check ssh connection and create deploy directory
+Check ssh connection and create the deployment directory.

 ###### deploy:uploadcode

-Upload zipped code of project on server to deploy directory and unzip it.
+Upload zipped project to deploy directory and unzip it.

 ###### deploy:clear_cache